 So how can ransomware be avoided?

 “In two words, vigilance and awareness.
 Automated antivirus and antimalware solutions can do an excellent job stopping a great majority of attacks, but they are not intelligent enough to deal with the social engineering strategies hackers use today to compromise targets.
 And the key to stopping threats like ransomware is to never receive the payload in the first place.
 Hacks that make national news, and a majority of big ones that go unreported for obvious reasons, almost always use some type of social engineering, from those phishing and spear phishing emails and Driveby attacks I mentioned, to hand delivering a payload that gets injected via an infected USB stick.
 Stopping the most advanced and costly threats all starts with understanding what to look for, where the weak links are and how to avoid becoming a victim.
-That’s what we do for clients with comprehensive cyber threat vulnerability assessments and penetration testing, with a special focus on social engineering methods used by today’s real-world hackers.
+That’s what we do for clients with comprehensive cyber threat assessment with a special focus on social engineering methods used by today’s real-world hackers.
 We’ve done assessments, pen-testing, awareness training and served as emergency incident responders for hundreds of organizations, from companies and corporations recognized around the world, to small and medium sized business in every industry imaginable, so from A to Z, we can customize solutions and plans to fit virtually any situation and budget.
 We offer free initial consultations where we’ll be happy to discuss your unique needs and lay out a cost-effective plan, so there is no risk and no more excuses.
 The much bigger risk when it comes to cyber security is doing nothing,” warns Caruso, “because in today’s digital world, that’s a plan which could cost you everything.”

 *Global Digital Forensics is a recognized industry leader in the fields of computer forensics services, electronic discovery (eDiscovery), cyber security and emergency incident response, with years of experience assisting clients in the government, banking, healthcare, education and corporate arenas.
 For a free consultation with a Global Digital Forensics specialist, call 1-800-868-8189 about tailoring a plan which will meet your unique needs.
 Emergency responders are also standing by 24/7 to handle intrusion and data breach emergencies whenever and wherever they arise.
 Time is critical if a cyber-incident has occurred, so don’t hesitate to get help.
 For more information, visit our cyber security page.